 (e) The provisions specified in paragraph (c) of this section do not apply during maintenance and repair of ash conveying systems.
 Maintenance and/or repair shall not exceed 10 operating days per calendar quarter unless the owner or operator obtains written approval from the State agency establishing a date whereby all necessary maintenance and repairs of ash conveying systems shall be completed.
+[62 FR 48382, Sept.
+15, 1997, as amended at 74 FR 51409, Oct.
+6, 2009]

-§ 60.53c Operator training and qualification requirements.
+§60.53c Operator training and qualification requirements.